Introduction To User Feedback Surveys

 Figure out what to build next (product roadmap)

 One of the hardest things about building a software company is knowing what product features to build next.
 If you’re consistently asking your customers for feedback, you will notice that every customer expects something different.
 Some want “Feature X” and some want “Feature Y”.
 As an entrepreneur, product manager, or marketer, it’s extremely hard to please every single customer.
 So, how can we decide on which product features to build next?
 With user feedback surveys, you can slowly narrow down the focus and take away the guesswork of developing a good product roadmap.
 Product teams often make a simple mistake – make decisions based on a few answers and not take into account all answers they don’t receive reasons.
 Lack of a different feature can cause people not to become your customers but they won’t contact support to talk about it – they will simply leave your website and look for a more suitable alternative.
 We don’t want that.
 We want to create WOW experience for the customers.
 In order to do that, we must know their thoughts and feature expectations for your product.
 User feedback surveys can help with this.
 There’s a lot of ways you can collect valuable feedback from your customers, but we will go into those details in the future chapters.
-If you’re looking for an in depth article on prioritizing product features, check out our guide here.
+If you’re looking for an in depth article on prioritizing product features, check out our guide on prioritizing features.

 Increase User Retention